aishafb60/holbertonschool-shell/basics/README.md

-# 5-listfilesdigitonly Script
+# 6-firstdirectory Script
-This script displays the current directory contents in long format, showing user and group IDs numerically, including hidden files.
+This script creates a directory named my_first_directory in the /tmp/ directory.